 Can I Control Overeating When I Feel Completely Out Of Control?

-As a human being, we need a certain amount of calories, which are units of energy, to keep our body functioning on a daily basis.
+As a human, we need a certain amount of calories, which are units of energy, to keep our body functioning on a daily basis.
 In adults, this calorie requirement will vary based on their age, weight, activity level and their gender with the more active and younger you are, the more calories you need a day to maintain your weight.

 What We Need To Survive